GovTechSG/TechBiz-Documentation/techbiz-system.md

 ## Audience

 - Primary and secondary subscription admins of a TechBiz account.
-- Technical admins of a TechBiz account
+- Technical admins of a TechBiz account.

 > **Note:** The Technical admin of a TechBiz account can add and configure subscribed SGTS products but can't create a new system.